CarlosCD/cant_wait/test/README.md

     gem 'cant_wait', path: File.expand_path('../../../..', __FILE__)

 The rails apps require bundle install, specially when changing the version of Ruby to be used.
-To make it easier, I added a rake task (<tt>rake test:bundle<tt />).
+To make it easier, I added a rake task (<tt>rake test:bundle</tt>).

-The test is run through the <tt>rake test:run command<tt />.
+The test is run through the <tt>rake test:run command</tt>.
 The test goes over each rails app in sequence and:

 1. It sets Bundle to use the test app's Gemfile
-2. It creates the app's <tt>config/database.yml<tt /> with a random timeout
+2. It creates the app's <tt>config/database.yml</tt> with a random timeout
 3. It starts Rails
 4. It checks the version of Rails and ActiveRecord running.
 5. It checks that the PostgreSQL connection's statement_timeout is the expected.

 Due to the complex setup needed, I choose not to use the rake default to run the test, just to signal the tester to stop to consider these choices.

-And additional <tt>rake test:all<tt /> will do both the bundle install and run the tests.
+And additional <tt>rake test:all</tt> will do both the bundle install and run the tests.
 This is the way travis-ci is set to run.

 ## The Testing process in detail